Capital Planning & Policy

 The State authorizes Cook County to create and maintain a department of construction, maintenance and operation and a department of central services to be assigned such powers, as the Board may deem necessary for the proper functioning of the County government.
 [Laws, 1943, Vol. I, p.
 568] Current Authority: 55 ILCS 5/3-14003 and 5/3-14004

-Delivery of Capital Improvement plan (CIP)
+- Delivery of Capital Improvement Plan (CIP)

-Maintain compliance with codes, laws and ordinances
+- Maintain building and regulatory compliance with codes, laws and ordinances

 The Department of Capital Planning & Policy (DCPP) develops the Capital Improvement Plan through a process of gathering analytical information from each Facility’s Condition Assessment (FCA) report and by completing a comprehensive review of user department’s individual business case requests.